Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: HEOM

 with the reorganization energy $\lambda=\int_{0}^{\infty}d\omega J(\omega)/\omega$.
-The factor $1/2$ in $\exp(-\frac{1}{2}G(t))$, which does not appear in the standard line shape theory~\cite{SMMukamel}, originates from the $1/\sqrt{2}$ factor in $A_+$ describing the coupling to the center-of-mass modes.
-We note that this approach can be generalized to the simulations of nonlinear spectroscopic signals by taking into account the contribution of the center-of-mass modes analytically.
+The factor $1/2$ in $\exp(-\frac{1}{2}G(t))$, which does not appear in the conventional lineshape theory, originates from the $1/\sqrt{2}$ factor in $A_+$ describing the coupling to the center-of-mass modes.
+We note that this approach can be generalized to the simulations of nonlinear optical spectra by taking into account the contribution of the center-of-mass modes analytically.